Food Security

 Engaging Off Campus

 Your engagement in food security issues extends off-campus as well.
-Your off-campus opportunities might include experiences like:
+Off-campus opportunities include experiences like:

 Root Cause Farm

-Root Cause Farm is a diverse and open community of volunteers, including Warren Wilson students, who grow and give away organic food.
-Using the garden as a platform, Root Cause Farm is a visionary model of cooperation which educates and inspires people to address the many types of hunger through caring service and the growing and sharing of food.
+Join this diverse and open community of volunteers who grow and give away organic food.
+Root Cause Farm is a visionary model of cooperation which educates and inspires people to address the many types of hunger through caring service and the growing and sharing of food.